Structural dynamics

-A static load is one which varies very slowly.
-A dynamic load is one which changes with time fairly quickly in comparison to the structure's natural frequency.
+Whether a given load should be treated as static or dynamic depends on how quickly the load varies in comparison to the structure's natural frequency.
 If it changes slowly, the structure's response may be determined with static analysis, but if it varies quickly (relative to the structure's ability to respond), the response must be determined with a dynamic analysis.

-Dynamic analysis for simple structures can be carried out manually, but for complex structures finite element analysis can be used to calculate the mode shapes and frequencies.
+Dynamic analysis for simple structures can be carried out analytically, but for complex structures finite element analysis is more often used to calculate the mode shapes and frequencies.